The Right Audience.

 The Right Numbers

-Arts and cultural production contributed more than $710 billion to the U.S. economy in 2015, over 4.5% of GDP.
-Of that total, independent performing artists and boutique performing arts companies contributed a whopping $40 billion.
+In 2017, the arts contributed $763.6 billion to the U.S. economy, close to 4% of GDP, and more than agriculture, transportation, or warehousing.
+Of that total, independent performing artists and performing arts companies contributed a whopping $40 billion.
 (National Endowment for the Arts)

 Over one-half (56%) of those with an interest in the performing arts say they would “Almost always” or “Frequently” buy a product sponsoring arts or cultural events over one that does not.*